Python Package Index: History

-The Python Distribution Utilities (distutils) Python module was first added to the Python standard library in the 1.6.1 release, in September 2000, and in the 2.0 release, in October 2000, nine years after first python release in February 1991, with the goal of simplifying the process of installing third-party Python packages.
+The Python Distribution Utilities (distutils) Python module was first added to the Python standard library in the 1.6.1 release, in September 2000, and in the 2.0 release, in October 2000, nine years after the first Python release in February 1991, with the goal of simplifying the process of installing third-party Python packages.

 However, distutils only provided the tools for packaging Python code, and no more.
 It was able to collect and distribute metadata but did not use it for other purposes.
 Python still lacked a centralised catalog for packages on the internet.
 PEP 241, a proposal to standardize metadata for indexes, was finalized in March 2001.
 A proposal to create a comprehensive centralised catalog, hosted at the python.org domain, was later finalized in November 2002.

 On 16 April 2018, all PyPI traffic began being served by a more modern website platform: Warehouse.
 The legacy website was turned off at the end of that month.
 All existing packages were migrated to the new platform with their histories preserved.

+In May 2023 the Python Software Foundation reported that the United States Department of Justice had subpoenaed the user data of five PyPI contributors.
+A representative of the organization further explained that they expect privacy for contributors, but they also comply with the law and court orders, and for this reason turned over the data which the government requested.